 Back in 1966 (when England won the World Cup), ￼winter homes around the UK had an average temperature of about 12°C. Fast-forward to 2019 (we haven’t won a World Cup since) and ￼our homes are living at an average temperature of 18°C.

 That’s 6°C more and no more World Cups.
 Resisting the urge to call for research to study the link between rising home temperatures and England’s lack of World Cup success, this is substantial.

-￼The reasons behind the rise can largely be attributed to the invention of central heating, double glazing and insulation meaning these older homes and now warmer.
+￼The reasons behind the rise can largely be attributed to the invention of central heating, floor heating, double glazing and insulation meaning these older homes are now warmer.
 But have we also gone soft?

 Ideal room temperature during winter

 Some people like to keep their homes hot, whilst some prefer to keep them cool.
 Those households will find themselves at different ends of the spectrum when it comes to ￼average UK bill prices.

 As recommended by the ￼World Health Organisation (WHO), UK households should have a room temperature in winter of around 18°C.